-The Arctic Minor Steering Committee co-chairs wish to thank the original members of the Arctic Minor committee for their time and dedication in putting together the application for the new minor and courses.
-A special thanks to Ben Fitzhugh, Anthropology; Gary Hamilton, Jackson School of International Studies; Clare Ryan, Program on the Environment and Environmental & Forest Sciences; and, LuAnne Thompson, Oceanography and Program on Climate Change.
+The Arctic Minor Steering Committee co-chairs wish to thank the original members of the Arctic Minor committee for their time and dedication in putting together the application for the new minor and courses: A special thanks to Ben Fitzhugh, Anthropology; Gary Hamilton, Jackson School of International Studies; Claire Ryan, Program of the Environment and Environmental & Forest Sciences; and LuAnne Thompson, Oceanography and Program on Climate Change.

 Henry M. Jackson School of International Studies, Co-Chairs

 Nadine Fabbi, Co-Chair, Associate Director, Canadian Studies Center

 Vincent Gallucci, Co-Chair, Chair/Director, Canadian Studies Center, Professor, School of Aquatic and Fishery Sciences

 School of Oceanography, Co-Chairs